-This is a very special guest post from my dad, Rodney Broughton.
-I love that both of my parents still possess an adventurous side, and are always accepting in turn of my sometimes-crazy antics.
+This is a very special guest post from my dad Rodney Broughton.
+I love that both of my parents still possess an adventurous side and are accepting of my sometimes-crazy antics.
 Even as open-minded as I am to new experiences, I thought my dad was out of his mind when he told me he was going skydiving.
 So, I made him promise that he wouldn’t tell me about it until he was back safely on the ground.

 Here is his story.